feldera/feldera/docs/sql/types.md

 - `INTERVAL` and `NULL` types are not supported in table schemas or user-defined types as field types.
 They can only used in expressions.

+- `VARIANT` is used to implement JSON.
+See [JSON support](json.md) Currently `VARIANT` values are not supported in table or output views; they can only be used in intermediate computations.

 ## Computations on nullable types